-11.15 - Complaints Procedure
+11.15 Complaints Procedure

-The School operates a complaint procedure which will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
+Whitley Abbey Primary School operates a complaint procedure which will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
 Poor practice examples include unfairly singling out a pupil or attempting to humiliate them, bullying or belittling a pupil or discriminating against them in some way.
-Complaints are managed by the Head teacher, other members of the senior leadership team and governors.
-(Add link to Complaints policy here)
+Complaints are managed by the Headteacher, other members of the senior leadership team and governors.
+Our complaints policy is available on the school website

-Complaints from staff are dealt with under the school's complaints and disciplinary and grievance procedures.
-(Also refer to Low level concerns Policy)
+Complaints from staff are dealt with under Whitley Abbey Primary School's complaints and disciplinary and grievance procedures.
+(Also refer to Low level concerns)

-Complaints which escalate into a child protection concern will automatically be managed under the school's child protection procedures.
+Complaints which escalate into a child protection concern will automatically be managed under Whitley Abbey Primary School's child protection procedures.